Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Introduction to inchworm Monte Carlo method

-Similar to the case of the differential equation, we may use general explicit time integrator to solve this integro-differential equation numerically.
+Similar to the case of the differential equation, we may use general explicit time integrator to solve \eqref{eq: inchworm equation} numerically.
 In this work, we focus on the numerical method proposed in \citep{Cai2020}, which is inspired by the second-order Heun's method:

 where $h=t/N$ (we again require $h \le 1$) is the time step length, and $G_{n,m}$ denotes the numerical approximation of the solution $\Ge(nh, mh)$.
 Different from the standard Heun's method for ODEs, the slope $K_1$ has to be computed based on a number of previous numerical solutions